Serial Storage Architecture: History

-SSA provides data protection for critical applications by helping to ensure that a single cable failure will not prevent access to data.
+Link characteristics

 All the components in a typical SSA subsystem are connected by bi-directional cabling.
 Data sent from the adaptor can travel in either direction around the loop to its destination.
 SSA detects interruptions in the loop and automatically reconfigures the system to help maintain connection while a link is restored.

 Up to 192 hot swappable hard disk drives can be supported per system.
 Drives can be designated for use by an array in the event of hardware failure.
 Up to 32 separate RAID arrays can be supported per adaptor, and arrays can be mirrored across servers to provide cost-effective protection for critical applications.
-Furthermore, arrays can be sited up to 25 metres apart - connected by thin, low-cost copper cables - allowing subsystems to be located in secure, convenient locations, far from the server itself.
+Arrays are connected by thin and inexpensive copper cables situated up to 25 metres apart, allowing subsystems to be located in secure, convenient locations, far from the server itself.

-SSA was deployed in server RAID environments, where it was capable of providing for up to 80 Mbyte/s of data throughput, with sustained data rates as high as 60 Mbytes/s in non-RAID mode and 35 Mbytes/s in RAID mode.

-Link characteristics

 The copper cables used in SSA configurations are round bundles of two or four twisted pairs, up to 25 metres long and terminated with 9-pin micro-D connectors.
 Impedances are 75 ohm single-ended, and 150 ohm differential.
 For longer-distance connections, it is possible to use fiber-optic cables up to 10 km (6 mi) in length.
 Signals are differential TTL.
 The transmission capacity is 20 megabytes per second in each direction per channel, with up to two channels per cable.
 The transport layer protocol is non-return-to-zero, with 8B/10B encoding (10 bits per character).
 Higher protocol layers were based on the SCSI-3 standard.